Milena Preindlsberger-Mrazović: Journalism

 From 1884 to 1885, Mrazović taught French to girls at the Sisters of Charity convent school in Sarajevo.
 At the same time, she practiced writing.
 Her first article was published in the Neue Augsburger Postzeitung.
 In 1884, Mrazović started contributing to the German language newspaper Bosnische Post.
-Eugen von Tõpfer, who had come from Vienna to Sarajevo in 1881, bought the newspaper in 1886.
-Shortly after becoming engaged to Mrazović, Tõpfer became terminally ill.
+Eugen von Toepfer, who had come from Vienna to Sarajevo in 1881, bought the newspaper in 1886.
+Shortly after becoming engaged to Mrazović, Toepfer became terminally ill.
 He named Mrazović his sole heir and died in 1889.
 In September 1889, the government of Bosnia-Herzegovina granted Mrazović permission to continue publishing the Bosnische Post as her fiancé's heir.
 This not only made her the first female editor-in-chief and publisher in Bosnia-Herzegovina, but also the first professional journalist in the province.

 In addition to being the proprietor of a newspaper, Mrazović became a Telegraph correspondent, radio news editor, and contributor to nearly all German-language newspapers.
 The Reichspost was particularly appreciative of Mrazović's articles, which she published under the pseudonym Milan.
 The international media hailed her success in 1894, when the Bosnische Post celebrated its tenth anniversary, emphasizing that women in Bosnia-Herzegovina normally took no part in public life.
 In 1893–94, Mrazović built an apartment block with newspaper offices and a printing shop on the ground floor in Cukovicgasse (today's Muvekita street).
 Her first book, a collection of novels titled Selam, inspired by Bosnian Muslims, was published in 1893.
 The book having been very well received by critics, Mrazović proceeded to print the poems of Grga Martić in her own shop.

 Mrazović's newspaper was an important government concession but she refused to bow to the government's will in her articles.
 The government commissioner for Sarajevo, Lothar Berks, described Mrazović as an "unbearable, quarrelsome, scheming woman, who is under the influence of hideous delusions and is usually in a more or less hysterical condition, regarding the manifold, sometimes crucial, questions involved in important matters of state."
 The government was eager to see her sell the newspaper to someone malleable.

-Mrazović lived in the apartment above her printing shop until 1896, when she finally sold the Bosnische Post, as well as the printing and publishing business, and married the Sarajevo physician Josef Preindlsberger.
+Mrazović lived in the apartment above her printing shop until 1896, when she finally sold the Bosnische Post, as well as the printing and publishing business, and married the Viennese physician Josef Preindlsberger von Preindlsperg who was at the time a primarius at the Land Hospital in Sarajevo.
 She continued writing books and articles for European newspapers, covering important events such as the Annexation Crisis, the assassination of Archduke Franz Ferdinand, and the trial of Gavrilo Princip.